enkidevs/curriculum/ai/machine-learning/welcome/why-is-ml-important.md

 Machine learning is everywhere around us.

-- Google uses it to provide the best search results for you
+- 🔎 Google uses it to provide the best search results for you
-- Instagram uses it to sort your photo feed
+- 🤳 Instagram uses it to sort your photo feed
-- NASA uses it to navigate the Mars rover
+- 🚀 SpaceX uses it to navigate their rockets

 It powers technologies such as self-driving cars, cancer detection machines, and weather forecasting systems.